ogmacorp/PyAOgmaNeo/examples/EXAMPLES.md

 # Examples

-## The EnvRunner
+## The env_runner

-The EnvRunner is a simple way to automatically create AOgmaNeo systems for [Gymnasium](https://github.com/Farama-Foundation/Gymnasium) tasks.
+The env_runner is a simple way to automatically create AOgmaNeo systems for [Gymnasium](https://github.com/Farama-Foundation/Gymnasium) tasks.
 It will automatically create the hierarchy and appropriate pre-encoders, by guessing reasonable settings.
 This is good enough for initial experimentation, but further control requires manual usage.
 Image-based environments require [tinyscaler](https://github.com/Farama-Foundation/TinyScaler) in order to scale images to appropriate sizes.

 ## CartPole examples

 The CartPole examples are simple tests on the Gymnasium CartPole environment.
-The Manual one sets up a hierarchy manually, while the EnvRunner one does it automatically using EnvRunner.
+The manual one sets up a hierarchy manually, while the env_runner one does it automatically using env_runner.

-## WaveLinePrediction example
+## wave_line_prediction example

-The WaveLinePrediction example shows how to use a SPH for prediction of a simple waveform.
+The wave_line_prediction example shows how to use a SPH for prediction of a simple waveform.
 Requires matplotlib.

-## LunarLander example
+## lunarlander_env_runner example

-The LunarLander example shows a slightly more complicated reinforcement learning environment using EnvRunner.
+The lunar lander example shows a slightly more complicated reinforcement learning environment using env_runner.
 The Gymnasium LunarLander environment features a landing module that the agent must maneuver to the landing pad.

 ## License and Copyright